Wong Kan Seng: Professional career

 Wong returned to the private sector after stepping down from the Cabinet.

 Wong was appointed Chairman of Singbridge International, a Temasek Holdings unit dealing with the Sino-Singapore Guangzhou Knowledge City, in 2011.

 Wong was appointed Non-Executive and Independent Director on the board of directors at the United Overseas Bank (UOB) in 2017 and was subsequently appointed chairman in 2018.
 He is also holding the positions of chairman of the executive committee and Member of the Board Risk Management Committee, Nominating Committee and Remuneration and Human Capital Committee at UOB.

 Wong was appointed as an independent director of CapitaLand in July 2017 and serving as CapitaLand Group chairman by 2021.

 Personal life

-Wong is married to Ruth Lee Hong Geok and they have two children.
+Wong is of Cantonese descent.
+He is married to Ruth Lee Hong Geok and they have two children.